-True cost of alcohol related ambulance call-outs revealedJuly 24th, 2012 in Addiction /
+True cost of alcohol related ambulance call-outs revealedJuly 24, 2012 in Medicine & Health / Addiction

 New research has revealed the true cost of ambulance call-outs to deal with drink fuelled incidents.